near-examples/rust-high-level-cross-contract/README.md

 # Cross contract

 Example of using cross-contract functions, like promises, or money transfers.
+**Note**: many other examples use [Gitpod](https://www.gitpod.io/) to spin up an environment where smart contracts and their frontend can be quickly accessed.
+This example is best run locally with `nearcore`, as the instructions will explain.

 ## Several contracts
 We will use three tabs (or separate windows) in Terminal for this example for: